jwgrenning/fff/README.md

     }

 So what has happened here?
-The first thing to note is that the framework is header only, all you need to do to use it is download <tt>fff.h</tt> and include it in your test suite.
+The first thing to note is that the framework is header only, all you need to do to use it is download <tt>fff.h</tt> and use it in your test build as shown above.

 The magic is in the <tt>FAKE_VOID_FUNC</tt>.
 This expands a macro that defines a function returning <tt>void</tt>